 He is a Fellow of the American College of Sports Medicine, and a member of the American Congress of Rehabilitation Medicine, the American Physical Therapy Association and the Texas Physical Therapy Association.
 He is past-president of The Texas Physical Therapy Education and Research Foundation, the American Heart Association-Region 16 and past chair of the Abilene Mayor’s Council on Physical Fitness.
 Dr. O’Connell has served the American Physical Therapy Association as a member of the Exercise Physiology Task Force and the Movement Diagnosis committees.

 In addition to being a licensed physical therapist, he is certified in Exercise Test Technology, Ergonomics, and Strength and Conditioning.
-He currently serves the community by providing educational programs to hundreds of individuals with diabetes annually.
-He is co-founder of the HSU PT Ministries program and holds an adjunct appointment with Rocky Mountain University of Health Professions.
+He currently serves the community by providing educational programs to hundreds of individuals with diabetes annually as well as in the HSU PT Pro-bono clinic.
+He and his wife, Dr. Janelle O’Connell are co-founders of the HSU PT Ministries program and received the 2019 Humanitarian Award by the American Physical Therapy Association for their service.

 - PHYT 7303 Applied Physiology I